Nursing - Adult - Pre-registration - MSc

 - Student finance - have you already had a student loan to study an undergraduate degree but would like to do a second degree in nursing, midwifery or the allied health professions?
 You may still be eligible for funding

-*Our usual entry requirement is a BSc (Hons) degree at 2:1 or better in a relevant health, science or social science subject.
-However, a BSc (Hons) degree at 2:2 may be considered, depending on experience.
+An honours degree at 2:1 or better in relevant health, science or social science subject area.
+However, a degree at 2:2 may be considered, depending on experience.
 Please contact us to discuss your situation

 Level 2 qualification in Maths and English